How to Estimate Your Paycheck Before You Get Paid

 Combined, most employees pay 7.65% of their gross pay in FICA taxes.
 Your employer matches this amount, paying another 7.65% on your behalf.
 On a $2,308 biweekly paycheck, FICA deductions would be approximately $176.56.

 FICA taxes are not optional and cannot be reduced through W-4 adjustments.
 However, pre-tax deductions like traditional 401(k) contributions do reduce your federal income tax but do not reduce FICA taxes, since FICA is calculated on your gross pay before most pre-tax deductions.
+Pre-tax health insurance and HSA contributions are the main exceptions: those typically reduce FICA wages as well as income tax wages.

 State and Local Taxes

 State income tax varies dramatically depending on where you live.
 Some states have no income tax at all, while others have rates that can exceed 10% for higher earners.
+Two people earning identical salaries can take home noticeably different amounts simply because of where they file.

 - No state income tax: Alaska, Florida, Nevada, New Hampshire (limited), South Dakota, Tennessee (limited), Texas, Washington, Wyoming